 Growing from a partnership among the Itasca Project, the University of Minnesota’s Center for Integrative Leadership, and the Harvard Business School, the Program shares themes as well as selected faculty and content with Harvard Business School’s Young American Leaders Program, which includes cohorts from fourteen city cohorts across the nation.
 The Minnesota Young American Leaders Program provides an opportunity to bring rising leaders together to focus specifically not only on the inclusive economic development of their city, but also on challenges and opportunities of common concern to all generations across our state and region.

 The program interweaves case studies, insights from national and Minnesota practitioners of cross-sector leadership, diverse perspectives on our current state economy, and research presentations from scholars of inclusive economic development and the future of work.
 The 2019 Program took place in November 2019 at the University of Minnesota, Twin Cities.
 The 2020-21 Program took place virtually between October 2020 - September 2021.
-The 2022 Program will take place May 18-20, 2022 at the University of Minnesota, Twin Cities.
+The 2022 Program took place in person place May 2022 at the University of Minnesota, Twin Cities.
+The 2023 Program will take place on May 22-24, 2023 at the University of Minnesota, Twin Cities.

 What Happens at Minnesota YALP?